Earlham Institute host Colombian science delegation to drive sustainable innovation for biodiversity

-On Wednesday, 5 December, the Earlham Institute (EI) hosted a senior delegation from four of Colombia’s national science organisations; AGROSAVIA (Colombian Corporation of Investigation on Agriculture), Humboldt Institute, IIAP (Spanish for Environmental Research Institute of the Pacific), INVEMAR (Spanish for The Marine and Coastal Research Institute - "José Benito Vives de Andréis") and SINCHI (Amazon Scientific Research Institute).
+On Wednesday, 5 December, the Earlham Institute (EI) hosted a senior delegation from four of Colombia’s national science organisations; AGROSAVIA (Colombian Corporation of Investigation on Agriculture), Humboldt Institute, IIAP (Spanish for The Environmental Research Institute of the Pacific), INVEMAR (Spanish for The Marine and Coastal Research Institute - "José Benito Vives de Andréis") and SINCHI (Amazon Scientific Research Institute).

 Instigated by the British Embassy in Colombia, this visit follows the news last week that the Governments of Colombia and the UK have agreed to formalise a new Partnership for Sustainable Growth and will aim to conclude a Memorandum of Understanding at Ministerial level in 2019.

 In 2016, EI’s Director of Science, Professor Federica Di Palma founded a science research network to foster collaboration and knowledge exchange between academics, NGOs and businesses based in the UK and Colombia, known as BRIDGE Colombia (Biodiversity, Responsibility, Innovation, Development, Growth and Education).

 In 2017, Professor Federica Di Palma was awarded £6.5 million funding from the UK Government to lead a multidisciplinary programme to strengthen Colombian research capability in the biological sciences, computational biology, and socio-economics.

 This programme, known as GROW Colombia, is developing capacity building activities in genomics research and training under a shared vision centred on biodiversity as a means to achieve sustainability and peace in Colombia.
 The project builds on an alliance of key partner institutions in the UK and Colombia, aiming for research excellence through promoting innovative technologies.